donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 Then run the example program like this::

-  ./waf --run lena-simple-epc-emu --command="%s --ns3::EmuEpcHelper::sgwDeviceName=veth0 --ns3::EmuEpcHelper::enbDeviceName=veth1 --simulatorImplementationType=ns3::RealtimeSimulatorImpl --ns3::RealtimeSimulatorImpl::SynchronizationMode=HardLimit"
+  ./waf --run lena-simple-ngc-emu --command="%s --ns3::EmuNgcHelper::sgwDeviceName=veth0 --ns3::EmuNgcHelper::enbDeviceName=veth1 --simulatorImplementationType=ns3::RealtimeSimulatorImpl --ns3::RealtimeSimulatorImpl::SynchronizationMode=HardLimit"

 note the HardLimit setting, which will cause the program to terminate